99.9%

 readers’ comments on any Red Bird story this

+winter to gage the temperature.
 The national pundits are unsure about

+the local nine also.
 In a 3/19/25 piece, MLB.com writer

 Mike Petriello listed his “Tiers of